 As permanent teeth grow beneath the surface of your child’s gum tissue, they push underneath the primary teeth creating what we know as loose baby teeth.
 It is a natural process so, if it is possible, the best method is to let the child’s loose tooth fall out on its own!
 It’s the easy way and natural way!

 Do not worry if there is not a permanent tooth already showing when your child loses their baby tooth, it is coming.

-Want to know when your kids will stop losing their teeth?
-You can get that answer, along with the answers to many other questions about your children’s teeth in our FAQ.
+The best way for a tooth to fall out is on its own!
 If it is not possible to let your child’s tooth fall out of its own (if it’s hanging, causing discomfort or pain) and you need to pull it out at home, there are some really important steps you should take:

 - ALWAYS make sure your hands are clean before you attempt to pull the tooth.
 This is really important to have clean fingers to lower risk of infection and prevent further health issues.